-A moist, rich chocolate cake is topped with a fudgy chocolate frosting for the perfect cake for any chocoholic!
+This Double Chocolate Cake is a moist, rich chocolate cake that is topped with a fudge chocolate frosting.
+It is the perfect cake for any chocoholic!

 - 3 large eggs, at room temperature